How Does the RBI's Repo Rate Affect You?

 What is the RBI repo rate & Reverse Repo Rate?

-The Repo Rate is the rate at which a nation's central bank (in India, the Reserve Bank of India) sanctions loans to commercial banks in the event of a funding shortage.
+The Repurchase Agreement or Repurchasing Option (Full form for Repo Rate) is the rate at which a nation's central bank (in India, the Reserve Bank of India) sanctions loans to commercial banks in the event of a funding shortage.
 The repo rate is used by monetary authorities to control inflation.
 The reverse repo rate is the interest rate at which a nation's central bank borrows money from domestic and commercial banks.

 You Might Find Interesting - SIP vs Lumpsum Investment: Which is Better for You?